emanuelecavalleri/apocynum/README.md

 # Apocynum venetum and Apocynum cannabinum
-A Genomic comparison between different sequencing technologies and alignment tools to see how they impact on a chloroplast genome sequence assembly.
+A Genomic comparison between species, different sequencing technologies and alignment tools to see how they impact on a chloroplast genome sequence assembly.